-Jesus Christ, our Lord and saviour, descended from heaven Tuesday night with a very important message: Students who are pursuing post-secondary education should major in economics, not psychology.
+Jesus Christ descended from heaven Tuesday night with a very important message: Students who are pursuing post-secondary education should major in economics, not psychology.
 He took to the Vatican, where he delivered a sermon so rousing it rivalled his words on the cross.

 “Even if you’re already doing psychology, you can always change your major,” said Jesus.
 “If you’re in third or fourth year it might be too late, but if that’s the case then you should do a masters in economics.
 That’ll pay for itself, unlike your psych degree.”

 Jesus had some harsh things to say about the field of psychology.

 “Oh sure, they claim to have a monopoly on the social sciences; on the study of behaviour; on human nature even.
 But do you really believe psychologists can ascertain these truths through dinky little lab experiments on undergrads?
 I mean come on guys, I don’t know how you got it so wrong.
 I’ve only been gone a couple of thousand years and already this place is falling apart.”

 “Let’s face the facts: Economics is the only social science policy makers actually factor into their decision making.
 It’s also the only social science God factors into his decision making.
 That’s right ladies and gentlemen.
 Milton Friedman, Adam Smith, and Big Daddy Keynes are in heaven right now partying with God.
 And where is Freud you might ask?
 Well, I think we all know the answer to that question…”